robclark56/RaspiBolt-Extras/RB_extra_REST_unlock.md

 |Remote webserver Login|Open Wallet|See Wallet Password, Spend BTC, Login to OS|

 This does open a new attack vector so adds risk.
 But to spend your coins, a hacker would still need
-* access to your RaspiBolt,
+* LAN access to your RaspiBolt,
-* the admin login certificate, and
+* the admin SSH certificate, and
 * to have not moved the RaspiBolt to a different network.

 # DESIGN #
 * A cron job runs hourly on the RaspiBolt.
-* If it finds the wallet is locked ...
+* If it finds the wallet is locked, the RaspiBolt ...
-  * The RaspiBolt sends an https POST request to your webserver, with the public key necessary to decrypt the wallet password
+  * retrieves the Public Key from the webserver
+  * decrypts the wallet password using the Public Key
-  * The webserver issues the REST `unlockwallet` command back to the RaspiBolt, with the decrypted wallet password.
+  * unlocks the wallet with the wallet password

 # PREPARATION #